10 August 2019

 Global Challenges - Sustainable Futures

-The course introduces students to the politics, ethics, and governance of sustainability.
+The course introduces students to the politics, governance and ethics of sustainability.
 The key challenges of our time are global by nature.
-However, the current system of global governance based on sovereign states (often in competition with each other) is ill-equipped to meet challenges such as poverty, climate change, environmental degradation and availability of resources.
-As states cannot on their own provide for a sustainable future of their citizens, they are increasingly forced into a logic of sustainability for all people and responsibility for the global commons.
-This new logic is grounded on the scientific truth of planetary boundaries, but equally on ethical requirements (e.g. caring for the Earth).
+However, the current system of global governance based on sovereign states (often in competition with each other) is ill equipped to face global challenges such as poverty, climate change, environmental degradation and availability of resources.
+While states struggle to provide a sustainable future for their citizens, they are increasingly forced into a logic of sustainability for all people and responsibility for the global commons.
+This new logic is based on the concept of interconnectedness and the impact of our actions on the generations to come.

 Dr. Andrzej Ancygier

 The course is designed for students with different academic backgrounds and a general interest in sustainability and sustainable development.
 There are no special prerequisites for the course.